Sharnw/kickscripts/README.md

 This is just a prototype / proof of concept.

-I enjoyed playing Screeps for a while, but i'm not much of an RTS played.
+I enjoyed playing Screeps for a while, but i'm not much of an RTS player.
 That's why i wanted to recreate the screeps experience with a game type that i'm more experienced with.
 My 1000+ hours logged in football manager kind of made the decision for me.

 Some code concepts and variable names are outright copied from Screeps.
 Having played a lot of Screeps lately these patterns make more sense to me, thus they're easier to work with.